input-output-hk/cip72-dapp-registration/README.md

 You need a few tools to be available in your terminal:
  - `cardani-cli` (you can get it from Daedalus.)
  - `cardano-address` (you can get it from Daedalus.)
- - `bech32` (you would need to compile it from https://github.com/IntersectMBO/bech32/releases)
+ - `bech32` (it's part of cardano-wallet https://github.com/cardano-foundation/cardano-wallet/releases or you would need to compile it from https://github.com/IntersectMBO/bech32/releases)

 You can set up a local cardano node if you choose to submit the registration transaction this way.
 Alternatively you could use [https://blockfrost.io/](https://blockfrost.io/).
 To do so you need to get an api key.